 One of the tragic ironies of post-Saddam Iraq is that the political system that the Americans helped the Iraqis to build actually embedded sectarianism within the new institutions of state.
 The makeup of the first Iraqi Governing Council established this error: the apportion of seats along sectarian and ethnic lines set the pattern for competition rather than collaboration, as Makiya illustrated in The Rope.
 The American attempt to manage plurality and balance interests, made in good faith, ended up creating a state structure that simply exacerbated conflict.
 (Some Iraqis concluded that this had been the plan all along.)
 As Emma Sky noted in her memoir, “the focus on subnational identities was at the expense of building an inclusive Iraqi identity,” an oversight that led directly to the unravelling of that very identity (60).
 Makiya would make a similar point at the end of The Rope, accusing the Americans of “promoting and instituting sectarianism into the body politic” (61).

 The institutions of state would eventually become weapons wielded by sectarian actors – in this case, the triumphant Shia.
 The practical consequences of this were stark.
 Ahmed Chalabi, for example, took control of De-Ba’athification and converted it into a naked tool for sectarian revenge, ensuring that the Shia reckoning with the past would be violent.
-The Sadrists took over the Ministries of Transport and Health, which meant they could control who flew in and out of Baghdad International Airport, and hospitals became sectarian killing grounds.
-The Interior Ministry and National Police were infiltrated by Shia militias and so became, effectively, a force of sectarian death squads, engaged in extra-judicial executions, running private prisons, and kidnapping and torturing Sunni enemies.
+The Sadrists took over the Ministries of Transport and Health, which meant they could control who flew in and out of Baghdad International Airport and hospitals became sectarian killing grounds.
+The Interior Ministry and National Police were infiltrated by Shia militias and so became, effectively, a force of sectarian death squads, engaged in extra-judicial executions, running private prisons and kidnapping Sunni targets.
 Iraq’s very diversity worked against it: as Makiya had feared, nobody was willing to speak for the country as a whole or across confessional and ethnic lines.
 Identity politics triumphed at the expense of pluralism.

 The rich fabric of Iraq’s most diverse cities was ripped apart again.
 By 2006, Baghdad was being partitioned along sectarian lines, with entire neighbourhoods cleansed of Sunni and Shia, leaving a patchwork of purified confessional cantons at war with each other.
 In Kirkuk, the outcome of ‘Arabisation’ under Saddam was reversed by Kurds who expelled Arabs from their homes and began a process of ‘Kurdification’.
 This kind of ambitious demographic engineering was also adopted by the Iranian-backed Shia militias who took advantage of a key turning point in recent Iraqi history: the rise of ISIS, which temporarily threatened the existence of Iraq’s borders.
 Led by Iran, Shia militias were organised into a broad front – the Popular Mobilisation Forces (PMF) – which eventually helped to defeat and clear ISIS out of northern Iraq.
 But then they never left: the militias, mostly from southern and central Iraq, now proceeded to seize property, agricultural land and oil fields in Mosul and the rest of Ninewa province, effectively displacing former Sunni occupants and Christian residents who had fled ISIS genocide.
 The PMF temporarily symbolised the deep overlap between state institutions and Shia militias whose loyalty to the idea of Iraq was, in some cases, highly dubious.
 But it also exposed another fault-line that now overshadows Iraqi politics: intra-Shia rivalries and feuds.
-The backbone of the PMF was the Badr Corps and other Iranian-aligned militias, but it also contained units loyal to Ayatollah Sistani and Sadr: its decline in late 2021 devolved into a fight between these factions, with the Sadrists in the ascendancy.
+The backbone of the PMF was the Badr Corps and other Iranian-aligned militias, but it also contained units loyal to Ayatollah Sistani and Sadr: its decline in late 2021 degenerated into a fight between these factions, with the Sadrists in the ascendancy.
 This is now, in August 2022, reaching a climax, as Sadr and his street gangs hold the entire Iraqi political process hostage.

 So Makiya’s idea of – or hope for – a democratic Iraq collapsed as these conflicts emerged and raged.
 His dream of democracy was destroyed by the death of pluralism in Iraq.
 Early on, he understood that peaceful coexistence could only be achieved on the basis of mutual agreement on basic values, or a shared idea.
 Ultimately, this had to be the idea that Iraq was a coherent state in which majorities and minorities shared a common destiny.
 Not a commonality based on ideological unity, but forged by plurality.
 Makiya was not a political philosopher who sought to define a new theory of pluralism in his writing.
 He was influenced most closely by Arendt in his defining work, Republic of Fear, but did not attempt grand theories like she did in The Origins of Totalitarianism.
 Instead, he studied her work and found in Ba’athist Iraq something close to her totalitarian idea: an architecture of fear and a political aesthetic; an intricately designed network of para-state party organisations, secret services and systems of torture and surveillance; a programme of ethnic and sectarian genocide pursued in the name of an expansive, apocalyptic ideology.